o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

     )
     ```

-2. **(Required)** In order to make sure Amazon GameLift Server SDK get initiated correctly before your project server starts, you must mark `AWSGameLiftServerService` as required for your project server system component.
+2. **(Required)** To ensure that the Amazon GameLift Server SDK gets initialized correctly, you must mark `AWSGameLiftServerService` as required for your project server system component.

    ```cpp
     void YourProjectServerSystemComponent::GetRequiredServices(AZ::ComponentDescriptor::DependencyArrayType& required)